sourcefrog/cargo-mutants/book/src/skip.md

 Some functions may be inherently hard to cover with tests, for example if:

 * Generated mutants cause tests to hang.
-* You've chosen to test the functionality by human inspection.
+* You've chosen to test the functionality by human inspection or some higher-level integration tests.
+* The function has side effects or performance characteristics that are hard to test.
+* You've decided the function is not important to test.

 ## Skipping function with an attribute